 Can we stop pretending this about the right to self-determination yet?
 The Ukraine crisis is undeniably a proxy battle between the “West” (US/EU) and Russia with different factions of Ukraine aligning with different sides for different reasons.
 Trying to pretend the US/EU faction is independent just makes for a confusing and inaccurate understanding of the situation.

-President Obama has now publicly met with Yatsenyuk in an attempt to legitimize him.
-At the meeting they both called for Russia to remove its forces from Crimea.
+President Obama has now publicly met with Yatsenyuk in an attempt to legitimize him where they called for Russia troop withdrawl from Crimea.

 In a show of solidarity for the besieged Ukraine, Mr. Obama hosted a White House visit by Arseniy P. Yatsenyuk, the country’s pro-Western acting prime minister, and vowed to “stand with Ukraine.”
 But he also hinted at a formulation that could be the basis for the coming talks between Mr. Kerry and Sergey V. Lavrov, the Russian foreign minister, recognizing Moscow’s interest in helping the Russian-speaking population in Crimea while affirming that it is part of Ukraine.

 Yatsenuk was noted in an intercepted conversation between state department diplomats as the US’ preferred proxy.
 Now he is playing his role as hardliner pretending to represent all of Ukraine so Obama can play “peacemaker” while correspondingly attempting to legitimize his own influence.